-I applied through a recruiter and the process took 2 weeks – interviewed at e-MDs.
+I applied through a recruiter.
+The process took 2 weeks – interviewed at e-MDs.

-I applied through an employee referral and the process took 2 weeks – interviewed at e-MDs in September 2013.
+I applied through an employee referral.
+The process took 2 weeks – interviewed at e-MDs (Austin, TX) in September 2013.

 Overall, the interview questions weren't hard - just typical experience and behavioral questions.
 However, there were several things that made me realize that I wouldn't want to work for this company.
 I arrived at the interview promptly.
 I waited in the reception area for about 20 minutes before someone came down to get me.
 There was no offer of water or refreshments.
 While I waited, I noticed that the office space is very dated and not what I'd expect from an Austin software company.
 I was surprised as I had been told that they had just moved in.
 At one point in my interview with the senior manager team, my question about work environment lead to a really uncomfortable exchange about their Friday theme days and jokes about "gay cowboy Friday".
 From the office decor and conversation, it felt to me like I had time traveled back to the 1980's.